jamiekurtz/jamiekurtz.github.io/_drafts/2015-05-25-10-easy-tips-for-lean-and-clean-agile-development.md

 I'm continually astounded by the massive cost in time/billable-hours companies incur for something as trivial as a second or third monitor.
 You can just about make up the cost of a monitor in a single day!

 I remember when 2nd monitors were just becoming popular, and I bought everyone on my team a second monitor to plug into their laptop.
-It cost me all of about $2000 total, and gained me something in the neighborhood of 30% increase in productiviy.
+It cost me all of about $2000 total, and gained me something in the neighborhood of 30% increase in productivity.
 Not to mention developer happiness.
 And, in this particular case, envy from developers on other teams in the company:)

 Seriously, there's more than you think riding on a developer's ability to go fast and free.
 Freedom almost always wins!!
-And things like: good monitors, good keyboards, lots of RAM, plenty of CPU horsepower, and extra hardware lying around go **A LONG WAY** in offering freedom, increasing productivty, and overall keeping your top talent around a little longer.
+And things like: good monitors, good keyboards, lots of RAM, plenty of CPU horsepower, and extra hardware lying around go **A LONG WAY** in offering freedom, increasing productivity, and overall keeping your top talent around a little longer.

 <img src="{{site.url}}/img/uploads/2015/05/daskeyboard-ultimate.webp" width="175" height="175" class="alignright" />

 The math is drop dead simple to do (e.g. $200 monitor to "buy back" an hour or two a day is a no brainer).
 Developer and tester happiness is a little harder to measure, but you can just ask, and watch, and listen.
 You claim to an agile shop - so try something new in the way of hardware, get some feedback, and adjust.
 These days, hardware is cheap, and people are expensive.
 And turnover is VERY expensive.
 So remember that the next time you're cringing at a mere $200 to double someone's RAM.

 If you don't believe me, try buying a nice keyboard for everyone on your team.
 I've been very happy with the [Model S Ultimate from daskeyboard](http://www.daskeyboard.com/model-s-ultimate/).
 It really does make you learn to type faster.
-Or the relatively new one from Jeff Atwood - approproiately named the [Code Keyboard](https://codekeyboards.com/).
+Or the relatively new one from Jeff Atwood - appropriately named the [Code Keyboard](https://codekeyboards.com/).
 Sure, they are in the range of $150.
 But trust me, buy a few, see what happens.

 #### 3. Effective Team Ratio